t3hj3ff/bookManager/README.md

 In POSTMAN variables are not exported so after auth copy generated token and add it manually in headers with "Authorization":"Bearer <token>"

+In order to run tests just run `npm run test` (I made one example test)